 I’ve already posted a quick video of my initial impressions on Facebook, but here are some more details.

 The fabric is a lightweight polyester that is extremely lightweight and breathable.
 Anyone familiar with waterproof or resistant outdoor garments will instantly recognize it (the slick kind with the grid pattern).
 I have several other garments with the same fabric and from my experience, it’s also very durable–branches and thorns slide right off as easily as the water does.
-The Cast-Lite is available in black or olive.
+The Fly-Weight is available in black or olive.
 I chose the olive because it’s the same as my old REI and is a beautiful color.

 This is a slim-fit cut that narrows in the torso.
 I’m 5′ 10″, medium build and the size M fits me perfectly.
 There’s no restriction the raglan sleeves to impede casting and plenty of freedom-of-movement for me.